sixty4k/nginx-multistream/README.md

 ## Notes

-This was testing on macOS with Docker desktop
+This was tested on macOS with Docker desktop

 ## Running